dboglobal/DBOGLOBAL/README.md

 # Info
  Development branch may be corrupt and has test code.
- Use master branch for stable release
+ Use master branch for stable code